coughingmouse/Korean-Romanization/README.md

 * Why are not all the Old Koreans letters here?

 Because I don't want to spend more time here.
+Honestly, the existing vowels may not be so reliable either.

 * You have Hangul.
 Why are you doing this?